Moorelands City Programs

 A safe space for kids to discover and build on their strengths.

-Moorelands Kids offers two City programs for children and youth in the NIAs (Neighbourhood Improvement Areas) of Thorncliffe Park, Flemingdon Park, Humber Summit and Humbermede.
+Moorelands Kids offers two City programs for children and youth in the NIAs (Neighbourhood Improvement Areas) of Humber Summit, Humbermede, and Lawrence Heights.

 Moorelands City Clubs and Moorelands City VITAL Youth offer children and youth in middle and high school the chance to build life and leadership skills in a safe, structured environment.
 Our programs are rooted in positive youth development to help kids build confidence and increase their sense of self-worth, develop character, and establish positive relationships with peers and adults.